 - The association cannot acquire registered property in its own right, nor can it be an heir.
-It may, however, accept bequests. - The board members are personally liable for debts apart from the association.
+It may, however, accept bequests. - In addition to the association, the board members are personally liable for debts.

 An association is formed by its members.
 These can be natural persons (people) or legal entities (companies).
 The members usually pay a membership fee.
 Members have influence on the policy of the association through the general assembly of members.
 The daily management is in the hands of an elected board.